-Annexure A to the Independent Auditors' Report - 31 March 2021 (Continued)
+Annexure A to the Independent Auditors' Report - 31 March 2022 (Continued)

-(xv) In our opinion and according to the information and explanations given to us, the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
-Accordingly, paragraph 3 (xvi) of the Order is not applicable to the Company.
+(xx) In our opinion and according to the information and explanations given to us, there is no unspent amount under sub-section (5) of Section 135 of the Act pursuant to any project.
+Accordingly, clauses 3(xx)(a) and 3(xx)(b) of the Order are not applicable.